sycomix/Clover-Edition/README.md

 Fine-tuning is not currently a push button thing and requires some minimal technical ability.
 Most people are using the program gpt-simple.
 You may have more luck with the much more advanced [Huggingface-Transformers](https://github.com/huggingface/transformers) program that we use to power Clover-Edition.
 [This](https://huggingface.co/transformers/examples.html#language-model-fine-tuning) seems to be their documentation on fine-tuning.

-Anon says: "Here's an ipynb you can train new models with using the transformers lib that clover edition uses directly, rather than having to convert it: https://0x0.st/zDRC.ipynb "

 ## Converting Tensorflow model to Pytorch
 ----------------